Tre Norwood

-Tre Norwood (born April 19, 1999) is an American football free safety for the Pittsburgh Steelers of the National Football League (NFL).
-He played college football at Oklahoma, and was drafted by the Steelers in the seventh round of the 2021 NFL Draft.
+Tre Norwood (born April 19, 1999) is an American football safety for the Birmingham Stallions of the United Football League (UFL).
+He played college football at Oklahoma, and was selected by the Steelers in the seventh round of the 2021 NFL draft.

 College career

 In July 2016, he committed to play college football for Louisville; in January 2017, he de-committed from Louisville.

 Norwood played college football at Oklahoma from 2017 to 2020.

 Professional career

+Pittsburgh Steelers

-Norwood was drafted by the Pittsburgh Steelers in the seventh round, 245th overall, of the 2021 NFL Draft.
+Norwood was selected by the Pittsburgh Steelers in the seventh round, 245th overall, of the 2021 NFL draft.
 On May 15, 2021, he signed his four-year rookie contract with Pittsburgh.

+On August 29, 2023, Norwood was waived by the Steelers.

+San Francisco 49ers

+On September 27, 2023, Norwood signed with the practice squad of the San Francisco 49ers.
+He was released on October 24.

+Buffalo Bills

+On November 7, 2023, Norwood was signed by the Buffalo Bills to their practice squad.
+He was released on December 30.

+Birmingham Stallions

+On August 16, 2024, Norwood signed with the Birmingham Stallions of the United Football League (UFL).